 Clearly, no visit to Sydney is complete without gazing hard and long at the Sydney Opera House.
-Its exterior is especially amazing during Vivid Sydney festival – usually held in May and June, though the 2021 edition will be in August – when patterns and images are projected onto its sails.
+Its exterior is especially amazing during the Vivid Sydney festival held in May and June when patterns and images are projected onto its sails.
 Take a tour to marvel at Jørn Utzon’s equally striking interiors or, better still, try and see a performance.

 Just around the corner is the Royal Botanic Garden, which has plants and views in equal measure: the Rose Garden is particularly splendid.
 The garden is also home to the Art Gallery of NSW, where the Aboriginal and Pacific Islander art is a highlight.

 The Rocks is the oldest part of the city and is full of Georgian and Victorian buildings, many now housing restaurants, boutique stores, galleries and historic pubs.
 You can also take indigenous, historical and ghost tours.